Defense contractor revolutionizes software delivery processes

 • Strategy and execution functions overlap

-2.)
-Metrics are skewed toward quantity over user value
+Metrics were skewed toward quantity over user value

 • Individual performance vs team delivery